Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Discussion

 \subsubsection{Special case of the $\|\cdot\|_1$ norm (total variation)}

 The case of the $L_1$ norm has been studied in \cite{balakrishnan2019hypothesis}.
 Here we state their main result for density testing.
 Suppose that we observe $X_1, \dots, X_n$ with density $p$ over $\Omega$ and fix a particular density $p_0$ over $\Omega$.
-Assume that $p$ and $p_0$ are $L$-Lipschitz and consider the identity testing problem
+Assume that $p$ and $p_0$ are in $H(\alpha,L)$ for $\alpha \leq 1$ and consider the identity testing problem

-Problem \eqref{testing_pb_WB} is a special case of our setting where $\alpha = 1$ and $t=1$.
+Problem \eqref{testing_pb_WB} is a special case of our setting where $\alpha \leq 1$ and $t=1$.
 For all $\sigma>0$, let $\mathcal{B}_\sigma = \{B: \mathbb{P}_{p_0}(B) \geq 1-\sigma\}$ and define the functional

-where $\gamma = \frac{2}{3+d}$.
+where $\gamma = \frac{2\alpha}{3\alpha+d}$.
 For two explicit constants $c,C>0$, define the upper and lower critical radii as the solutions of the fixed-point equations: